Pupil Premium and Sports Premium

 For the up-coming academic year 2016-17 we are set to received £311,398 consisting of £303,600 for eligible children and £7,798 for looked after children.

 We are free to spend pupil premium as we see fit however we must demonstrate how this funding has a positive and clear impact on attainment for those pupils who are entitled.
-Click on the links below to see how we are using this money to help support our children:
+Click on the links at the bottom of the page to see how we are using this money to help support our children: